-The study of variation in mitochondrial (mt)DNA has played a central role in studies of taxonomy and phylogeography (Avise, 2004; Ballard & Whitlock, 2004; Zink & Barrowclough, 2008).
+The study of variation in mitochondrial DNA (mtDNA) has played a central role in studies of taxonomy and phylogeography (Avise, 2004; Ballard & Whitlock, 2004; Zink & Barrowclough, 2008).
 Mitochondrial DNA is unusual in that, in most taxa (such as birds), it is inherited solely through the maternal line.
 As a result, mtDNA generally has a lower effective population size than nuclear DNA, causing mtDNA within a single population to have a lower expected coalescence time than most nuclear genes, assuming that no selection is involved.
 This characteristic potentially makes mtDNA more useful than a single nuclear gene in inferring phylogeographic history (Avise, 2004; Zink & Barrowclough, 2008).

-Despite these advantages, the sole use of mtDNA in inferring history has recently come under criticism (Irwin, 2002; Ballard & Whitlock, 2004; Edwards et al., 2005; Rubinoff & Holland, 2005; Bazin, Glémin & Galtier, 2006), primarily because the entire mitochondrial genome is inherited as a single unit and captures only a portion of phylogeographic history.
-Because of stochastic effects, sex-biased gene flow, lack of recombination between distinct mitochondrial lineages, and direct selection on mitochondrial variation (Dowling, Friburg & Lindell, 2008), patterns of geographic variation in mtDNA might be highly discordant with patterns of variation throughout the nuclear genome.
-In response to these criticisms, Zink & Barrowclough (2008) have defended the primary use of mtDNA, emphasizing its greater ability to capture patterns of population division because of its lower effective population size and arguing that the use of mtDNA leads to accurate conclusions regarding taxonomic relationships the great majority of the time.
-Zink (2004) even argued that mtDNA is of greater importance than phenotypic traits in determining correct subspecies boundaries.
-In the present study, we explore these issues by studying patterns of genetic differentiation in mitochondrial and nuclear DNA between two phenotypically distinct but hybridizing taxa that have been considered distinct species ever since their scientific description in the late 1700s.
+Despite these advantages, the sole use of mtDNA in inferring history has recently come under criticism (Irwin, 2002; Ballard & Whitlock, 2004; Edwards et al., 2005; Rubinoff & Holland, 2005; Bazin, Glémin & Galtier, 2006), due primarily to the fact that the entire mitochondrial genome is inherited as a single unit and may capture only a portion of phylogeographic history.
+Because of stochastic effects, sexbiased gene flow, lack of recombination between distinct mitochondrial lineages, and direct selection on mitochondrial variation (Dowling et al., 2008), patterns of geographic variation in mtDNA might be highly discordant with patterns of variation throughout the nuclear genome.
+In response to these criticisms, Zink & Barrowclough (2008) have defended the primary use of mtDNA, emphasizing its greater ability to capture patterns of population division due to its lower effective population size and arguing that the use of mtDNA leads to accurate conclusions regarding taxonomic relationships the great majority of the time.
+Zink (2004) even argued that mtDNA is of greater importance than phenotypic traits and nuclear DNA in determining subspecies boundaries.
+Here, we explore these issues by studying patterns of genetic differentiation in mitochondrial and nuclear DNA between two phenotypically distinct but hybridizing taxa that have been considered distinct species since their scientific description in the late 1700's.